eye-micah/personal/content/about.md

 I love Linux.

-I'm running:
- - [Arch Linux](https://archlinux.org) on all of my laptops and desktops
- - [Debian](https://www.debian.org/) on my NAS, VPS, and any other servers or headless devices.
+I'm running [Arch Linux](https://archlinux.org) on everything, including the VPS that this site runs on.

 In a perpetual old hip-hop and R&B phase, but I'm open to listening to pretty much anything.
 I make a thing or two on the side.